Heating Season is Fast Approaching

 This is a great time to remember to change the batteries on your thermostat, smoke detectors and carbon monoxide detectors.

-Here is a List of Furnace Tips to Keep in Mind During the Heating Season:
+Here is our List of Furnace Tips to Keep in Mind During the Heating Season:

 - Have your furnace professionally inspected and tuned-up annually to ensure safe, efficient operation before the cold weather arrives.
 A regular maintenance program is recommended for both the safe and efficient operation of your furnace.
 A properly maintained heating system works more efficiently, and reduces your energy usage.

 - Keep the area around the furnace clear so that the air supply to the appliance is not blocked off.
 Make sure that you have no combustible materials near your gas furnace or gas water heater.

 - Check your furnace filter monthly for maximum air cleaning efficiency.
 If you own an electronic air cleaner, follow manufacturer’s instructions on how to clean it.
 If you have a media filter and it is dirty, replace it.
 Dust and dirt can quickly clog vital parts, making your furnace run harder and eventually break down.

 - Turning down your thermostat too far, could result in more energy being used to reheat the house than you might have saved.
 The thermostat should not be turned down more than 6 degrees below the normal household setting in the winter.
 As it gets colder outside, reduce the amount you set it back.

 - If your furnace is 15 years or older, consider a replacement gas furnace.
 An old furnace, even in good condition, may use only 60% of the available heat to warm the house – forty cents of every heating dollar goes out the chimney.
 New high-efficiency furnaces are 94% efficient or higher.
 New furnace fans will also reduce your electricity bills.
 Other benefits of new equipment include higher property value and improved home comfort.
 We are happy to give you a free at-home evaluation of your heating system.